Jeremiah 17 – The Folly of Misplaced Trust

 I will give as plunder your wealth, all your treasures,

 And your high places of sin within all your borders.

 Shall let go of your heritage which I gave you;

 And I will cause you to serve your enemies

 In the land which you do not know;

 For you have kindled a fire in My anger which shall burn forever.”

 a.
-The sin of Judah is written with a pen of iron: As prophet begins to describe the character and extent of Judah’s sin, he started with a figure that emphasized the hardness and strength of Judah’s rebellion against God.
+The sin of Judah is written with a pen of iron: As prophet the begins to describe the character and extent of Judah’s sin, he starts with a figure that emphasizes the hardness and strength of Judah’s rebellion against God.
 Their sins were engraved deeply upon them, as if written with an iron pen, and with the point of a diamond.
 There was nothing superficial about their sinful state.

 i.
 “A ‘pen of iron’ was used for cutting inscriptions in rock or stone.
 The point of the metaphors is not the hardness of the materials used, but the indelible nature of what is written.”
 (Cundall)